 We’re scouting and writing about some of the more exciting pop-ups we come across and showcasing them all in one place.
-From “Chicago Dawgs” to sourdough doughnuts, all in-the-know diners should have these pop-ups on their radars.
+There are Japanese American snacks and delightfully blistered pizzas, and all in-the-know diners should have these pop-ups on their radars.
 Check back for updates as we add more spots into the mix.

 Know about an upcoming pop-up that should be on this list?
 Email us at email@example.com.

 Cantonese cuisine gets a modern update with chef James Parry’s pop-up, the Happy Crane.
 With stops this year at San Francisco’s Rich Table and Oakland’s Pomet, Parry’s touring his food around the Bay Area as he readies to open an upcoming restaurant in 2024.
 Hailing from Hong Kong, Parry moved to San Francisco to work at three-Michelin-starred Benu, and a recent collaboration with Rich Table chef de cuisine Gizela Ho featured bites such as crab har gow with caviar, a delicate “fragrant fish” dish made with black cod and black bean clam sauce, and dry-aged “Peking-style” duck.

 The “not too sweet” complement for desserts is the ethos behind pastry chef Penelope Lao’s Not Too Sweet pop-up.
 Hailing from Liholiho Yacht Club, Lao’s treats are filled with flavors that shine through without the cloying sweetness of desserts found elsewhere.
 A recent pop-up event highlighted flavors such as a pumpkin-miso snickerdoodle, pumpkin-haupia shortbread bar topped with shavings of toasted coconut, and a passionfruit butter cookie.
 Other times, Lao features gems such as a Thai tea tres leches cake with salted cheese or matcha amaretti cookies, for that just-right pop of sweetness.